mohamedhesham1619/videos-downloader/README.md

 - **Tests** GPU encoder compatibility
 - **Falls back** to CPU encoder (`libx264`) if no GPU detected or the GPU encoder is not working

+> **Note:** If the tool shows a message that it could not use the GPU encoder and is falling back to CPU encoding, consider updating your GPU drivers.
+GPU encoding (when available) is much faster than CPU encoding for re-encoding clips.

 ### Fast Mode (Using `-fast` Flag)